 It is important to present the customer with all of the options available to them and inform them about fees and currency conversion options.

 If they end up with an erroneous charge amount or an unfavorable exchange rate, you may find yourself dealing with this type of chargeback.

-Sometimes, customers will forget which currency they transacted in, or that they authorized Dynamic Currency Conversion on a particular purchase.
+Sometimes customers will forget which currency they used, or that they authorized Dynamic Currency Conversion on a particular purchase.
 Or, they may simply experience buyer’s remorse when they realize that the exchange rate caused them to pay a higher price than they’d assumed.
 These situations can turn into friendly fraud chargebacks.

 - Proof that the transaction amount and currency code were both correct.

 - A transaction receipt showing that you used the correct currency indicator.

 How can merchants prevent code 4846 chargebacks?

 You are only at risk for these chargebacks when currency conversions are performed, so one way to avoid them is to request payment in local currencies only.
 If you do accept foreign currency, be sure your staff understands the proper procedures and adequately informs customers.

 No matter if you’re using Dynamic Currency Conversion or a different method of accepting foreign currencies, it is essential that you and your staff have a thorough understanding of the rules, costs, and procedures involved, and that you fully explain the conversion options to your customers before they finalize their purchase.